CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ![](./images/workernode-output.png "")

-1. Now to scale-out **Azure Arc enabled PostgreSQL Hyperscale**,  in the command prompt run the following command.
+1. Now to scale-out **Azure Arc-enabled PostgreSQL Hyperscale**,  in the command prompt run the following command.
 This will increase the number of worker nodes from 2 to 3.

    ```BASH
    azdata arc postgres server edit -n arcpostgres -w 3